LearningGut/FirstDemo/README.md

 # FirstDemo
 This is my changed  repo in git
 <br>
-there is a change in my forst demo by  harpreet
+there is a change in my last demo by  harpreet